paul-wolf/djaq/README.md

 Djaq provides whitelisting of apps and models you want to expose.
 It also provides a simple permissions scheme via settings.

-> Note that Djaq is still in an early phase of development.
-No
-> warranties about reliability, security or that it will work exactly as
-> described.

 ![Djaq UI](bookshop/screenshots/djaq_ui.png?raw=true "")

 ## Quickstart and Installation